11+ Tools to Turn You Into a Full-Stack Marketer

 But as a marketer, you’re always looking for ways to reach new levels of success.

-And the only way to do that is with digital tools.
+And the way to do that is by becoming a full-stack marketer.

-To help you become a better marketer who can execute faster, I’d like to unveil a stack of (free or low cost!) tools to make your day-to-day activity much more productive, whether you work as part of a team or a one-person show.
+To help you become a better marketer who can execute faster, I’d like to unveil a stack of (free or low cost!) tools to make you much more productive, whether you work as part of a team or a one-person show.
 Think of it as your digital “Swiss army knife”, ready for every scenario or challenge in the field.